-- (1) Any hearing held will be conducted by the City Council. - (2) The costs incurred by the parties for attorney's fees, expert witness fees and other expenses shall be borne solely by the party incurring the costs. - (3) All witnesses testifying at any hearing held pursuant to this section shall be sworn witnesses and shall be subject to direct and cross-examination.
+(1) Any hearing held will be conducted by the City Council.

+(2) The costs incurred by the parties for attorney's fees, expert witness fees and other expenses shall be borne solely by the party incurring the costs.

+(3) All witnesses testifying at any hearing held pursuant to this section shall be sworn witnesses and shall be subject to direct and cross-examination.
 However, formal rules of evidence applicable to the trial of civil and criminal proceedings in the trial courts of the State of Utah shall not be applicable to the hearing.
 The provisions of the Administrative Procedures Act, commencing at Section 63-46b-1, et. seq.
 U.C.A.
-1953, as amended, or any successor legislative enactment, shall not be applicable to any such hearing.
-The hearing may be continued from time to time. - (4) The City Council shall upon conclusion of the hearing prepare findings of fact and conclusions.
+1953, as amended, or any successor legislative enactment, shall not be subject to any successor legislative enactment, shall not be applicable to any successor legislative enactment, shall not be applicable to any successor legislative enactment, shall not be applicable to any successor legislative enactment, shall not be applicable to any successor legislative enactment, shall not be applicable to any successor legislative enactment, shall not be applicable to any successor legislative enactment.

+(4) The City Council shall upon conclusion of the hearing prepare findings of fact and conclusions.